apiaryio/dredd/docs/how-it-works.rst

 The effective request body is taken from following places (the order goes from the highest priority to the lowest):

-1. `Body <https://apiblueprint.org/documentation/specification.html#def-body-section>`__ section with sample JSON payload.
+1. :apib:`Body <def-body-section>` section with sample JSON payload.
-2. `Attributes <https://apiblueprint.org/documentation/specification.html#def-attributes-section>`__ section with data structure description in `MSON <https://github.com/apiaryio/mson>`__ - API Blueprint parser automatically generates sample JSON payload from MSON.
+2. :apib:`Attributes <def-attributes-section>` section with data structure description in `MSON`_ - API Blueprint parser automatically generates sample JSON payload from MSON.

-This order `exactly follows the API Blueprint specification <https://apiblueprint.org/documentation/specification.html#relation-of-body-schema-and-attributes-sections>`__.
+This order :apib:`exactly follows the API Blueprint specification <relation-of-body-schema-and-attributes-sections>`.

 OpenAPI 2
 ^^^^^^^^^

-The effective request body is inferred from ``"in": "body"`` and ``"in": "formData"`` parameters (:openapi:`2#parameterobject`).
+The effective request body is inferred from ``"in": "body"`` and ``"in": "formData"`` parameters (:openapi2:`parameterobject`).

-If body parameter has ``schema.example`` (:openapi:`2#schemaexample`), it is used as a raw JSON sample for the request body.
-If it’s not present, Dredd’s `OpenAPI 2 adapter <https://github.com/apiaryio/fury-adapter-swagger/>`__ generates sample values from the JSON Schema provided in the ``schema`` (:openapi:`2#parameterschema`) property.
+If body parameter has ``schema.example`` (:openapi2:`schemaexample`), it is used as a raw JSON sample for the request body.
+If it’s not present, Dredd’s `OpenAPI 2 adapter <https://github.com/apiaryio/fury-adapter-swagger/>`__ generates sample values from the JSON Schema provided in the ``schema`` (:openapi2:`parameterschema`) property.
 Following rules apply when the adapter fills values of the properties, ordered by precedence:

 1. Value of ``default``.
 2. First value from ``enum``.